VipeCloud/vipecloud_api/README.md

   "subject" : "My Email Subject", //required
   "copy" : "Hi there, this is my email template copy....", //required.
 HTML is allowed.
   "landing_page" : 1, //optional, can be a 1 or a 0.
-If a 1 we will respond with a link to the landing page }
+If a 1 we will respond with a link to the landing page "email_template_id" : 123, //optional, can be used to update one of your existing email templates }
 ```